The location lies directly

 the reconstruction of the Church of St. Peter in Gorenji Mokronog,

-reconstruction of the ossuary near the church and the new
+reconstruction of the chapel with ossuary near the church

-construction of the retaining wall in the form of a stone
+and the new construction of the retaining wall in the form

 The church stands on a slope, raised above the road.
 The former